croquet/croquet-for-unity-guardians/README.md

 * the Build Settings dialog's **Scenes In Build** list can either include just the Guardians scene, or in addition the Session Chooser (which, if present, must be numbered scene 0).
 In the latter case, on startup the user will be forced to choose which session name to use.
 * if the Session Chooser scene is not being included, ensure that the **Default Session Name** in the `Croquet Bridge` contains the alphanumeric token that you would like to use.
 For example, you might decide to build one version with the ID "playtest", that you distribute among your team during testing, and another with ID "presentation" that you use in presentations and distribute to the audience.
 Having the separate IDs means that people starting up one version cannot accidentally intrude on another.
 * the `Croquet Bridge` **Use Node JS** checkbox _must be cleared_ for anything other than a Windows build
-* all checkboxes under **Debug Logging flags** should be cleared, so there is no wasteful logging happening behind the scenes
+* all checkboxes under **Debug Logging Flags** should be cleared, so there is no wasteful logging happening behind the scenes
 * the **Wait For User Launch** checkbox must be cleared

-To ensure that the build will include your latest JavaScript code, you may wish to invoke `Build JS Now` on the `Croquet` drop-down (and confirm that the console messages show that the build succeeded)
+To ensure that the build will include your latest JavaScript code, you may wish to invoke `Build JS Now` on the `Croquet` drop-down (and confirm that the console messages show that the build succeeded).

 Hit **Build**!